NilPointer-Software/bdfd-wiki/src/bdscript/getSlowmode.md

 # $getSlowmode
-Returns the channel's slowmode time.
+Returns the channel's slowmode time (In Seconds).

 ```admonish tip title="Change slowmode time"
 To change the slowmode time in the channel use [`$slowmode`](./slowmode).